-The council in partnership with Balfour Beatty Workplace gives free and impartial advice to local people on the best ways to heat and insulate your home.
+The council in partnership with Cofely Workplace gives free and impartial advice to local people on the best ways to heat and insulate your home.

 Increasing your energy efficiency at home can be easier than you think.
 There are plenty of ways to save energy that won't affect your lifestyle.